bertiqwerty/rvimage/README.md

 # connection string or a line with `CONNECTION_STRING = ` or `AZURE_CONNECTION_STRING = `.
 connection_string_path = "connection_str.txt"
 container_name = "images"
-# The prefix is alsocalled folder in the Microsoft Azure Storage Explorer.
+# The prefix is also called folder in the Microsoft Azure Storage Explorer.
 # Currently, you cannot choose this interactively.
 prefix = ""